JON CAVAIAN'S EXPERIENCE AS A PRISONER OF WAR AND MEMBER OF THE "PEACE COMMITTEE"

 COMMENTS

 From the literature, it is alleged that a number of Prisoner of War made concessions and statements.
 The Military made a determination not to to court-martial anyone for making statements.
 Further, anyone joining any group would be required to conform with the group, so if making statements/broadcasts was the norm of the group, which it was for the Peace Committee, making such statements demonstrated a commitment to the group (Think about undercover Agents).
 Thus, then one would expect them to be made.
 Page 254 of BLACK PRISONER OF WAR: The military's policy was: "We are not going to prefer charges, for example, against any man on the basis of any statement he may have made, simply on that basis."
-According to Page 562 of HONOR Bound "...and Jon Cavaiani, the latter recently captured--briefly consorted with the dissents before having a falling-out."
+According to Page 562 of HONOR Bound "...and Jon Cavaiani, the later recently captured--briefly consorted with the dissents before having a falling-out."
 No where does it suggest Cavaiani consorted with the North Vietnamese.

 Court-martials: Contrary to what Daly was told about the charges being dropped because of insufficient evidence, our country did not have the political will to court-martial any POW, nor did they charge Jane Fonda with treason or any of the draft dodgers, including those who left the country.
 The political climate at that time in America was extremely hostile to the Armed Forces and Political system.